MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 8. TRAINING AND COMMUNICATION

-Our recruitment process also defines our stance on slavery and human trafficking, both in making sure that new employees are aware of our policies and ensuring that our employment packages are fair.
+Our recruitment process also defines our stance on slavery and human trafficking, both in making sure that new employees are aware of our policies and ensuring that our employment packages are fair and all employees learn about our Code of Conduct.
 Policy documents are made available to all staff on induction and are also available on our internal shared drives.
-Ongoing training will be aimed at departmental heads to disseminate amongst the workforces.

 9. NEXT STEPS

-This statement is published pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes our Slavery and Human Trafficking Statement for the financial year ended 31st December 2022.
-It has been approved by the board of Directors on 25th May 2023 and will be reviewed annually.
+The Fayrefield Group statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes our Slavery and Human Trafficking Statement for the financial year ended 31st December 2024.
+It has been approved by the board of Directors on 24th June 2025 and will be reviewed annually.

-FAYREFIELD GROUP LTD, FAYREFIELD FOODS LTD, DAIRY SOLUTIONS LTD, FAYREFIELD INGREDIENTS LTD and LOVE FOOD HEAVEN LTD
+On behalf of: THE FAYREFIELD GROUP LTD, FAYREFIELD FOODS LTD, DAIRY SOLUTIONS LTD, FAYREFIELD INGREDIENTS LTD and LOVE FOOD HEAVEN LTD.